Irish Convicts Transported to Australia from Dublin

 They spent their time breaking stones and sawing wood.

-The Sisters were Shocked at the Prison
+The Nuns were Shocked

 But they soon set about changing things for the better.
 Five mornings and evenings a week they came to the prison to read and pray with the women.